 Instruments is not the only analysis tool that can gather data about the performance of your app.
 Other analysis tools are geared towards finding specific types of performance problems.
 Table 3-1 lists the analysis tools installed with Xcode and available for download.

-Gathers GPU-related performance data, including data related to VRAM usage, video bus traffic, and hardware stalls among others.
+OpenGL Driver Monitor | Gathers GPU-related performance data, including data related to VRAM usage, video bus traffic, and hardware stalls among others.
 You can use this information to identify the cause of temporary slowdowns or sporadic hesitations in your OpenGL application.
+This tool is part of the Graphics Tools for Xcode, available on the downloads page of the Apple Developer website. |

-Creates a runtime profile of your OpenGL-based application.
+OpenGL Profiler | Creates a runtime profile of your OpenGL-based application.
 You can view function statistics and the call-trace history of your application’s OpenGL calls.
+This tool is part of the Graphics Tools for Xcode, available on the downloads page of the Apple Developer website. |

-This tool is installed in /usr/bin/.
+| Lists all This tool is installed in |

-Searches the memory space of a process for any allocated but unreferenced blocks of memory.
+| Searches the memory space of a process for any allocated but unreferenced blocks of memory.
+This tool is installed in |

-Displays the virtual memory regions allocated to a specified process.
+| Displays the virtual memory regions allocated to a specified process.
 You can use this tool to analyze the memory usage of your process.
+This tool is installed in |

 Monitoring Tools